Jeff Hanna (Senior Tools Programmer, NVIDIA)

 Audience Level: All

-Attendees will learn what common skills effective technical artists share and how to apply those skills to their specific company.
-They will leave with a better understanding of tech art and the value it will bring to their projects.
+Participants will learn what common skills effective technical artists share and how to apply those skills to their specific company.
+Participants will leave with a better understanding of tech art and the value it will bring to their projects.

-This is for technical artists who strive daily to improve workflow, increase efficiency, and maintain art production pipelines.
+This roundtable is open to technical artists who strive daily to improve workflow, increase efficiency, and maintain art production pipelines.
 Artists and programmers are welcome too, as their thoughts and expectations will help define the roles of all technical artists.